Pastoral Counseling: Spirituality and Psychotherapy

 Who Are Pastoral Counselors?

-Pastoral counselors also have a significant amount of clinical training.
-This includes supervised clinical experience.
+Pastoral counselors go through a lot of clinical training.
+They also have supervised clinical experience.

-Despite the added benefits of a spiritually-based mental health approach, many people do not take advantage of pastoral counseling.
-One reason is that some people fear that they would be pressed in a certain spiritual direction, particularly if the counselor were of a different faith.
-However, most pastoral counselors don't give advice or force their religious views, but instead help people to explore and make their own decisions.
-Those few who do operate from a certain viewpoint are usually up front about it.
-It's best to inquire about the counselor's views during the initial interview, and if there is a poor match, seek a different counsellor.
+Pastoral counseling has added benefits as a mental health option.
+Some feel that it offers more depth and meaning.
+However, many people do not try it.
+Some fear they would be pushed on a certain spiritual path.
+They worry that the counselor has a different faith.
+However, most pastoral counselors do not force their religious views.
+Instead, they help people explore and make their own decisions.
+Those who do use a certain faith will usually tell you.
+Ask about the counselor's views up front.
+If there is a poor match, find a different counselor.

 National Board for Certified Pastoral Counselors